phyroslam/metabase/docs/administration-guide/05-setting-permissions.md

 You’ll also see that you’re a member of the **Administrators** group — that’s why you were able to go to the Admin Panel in the first place.
 So, to make someone an admin of Metabase you just need to add them to this group.
 Metabase admins can log into the Admin Panel and make changes there, and they always have unrestricted access to all data that you have in your Metabase instance.
 So be careful who you add to the Administrator group!

 The **All Users** group is another special one.
 Every Metabase user is always a  member of this group, though they can also be a member of as many other groups as you want.
 We recommend using the All Users group as a way to set default access levels for new Metabase users.
-If you have [Google single sign-on](09-single-sign-on.md) enabled, new users who join that way will be automatically added to the All Users group. (**Important note:** as we mentioned above, a user is given the *most permissive* setting she has for a given database/schema/table across *all* groups she is in.
-Because of that, it is important that your All Users group should never have *greater* access for an item than a group for which you're trying to restrict access — otherwise the more permissive setting will win out.)
+If you have [Google single sign-on](10-single-sign-on.md) enabled, new users who join that way will be automatically added to the All Users group.

+#### An important note on the All Users group
+As we mentioned above, a user is given the *most permissive* setting she has for a given database/schema/table across *all* groups she is in.
+Because of that, it is important that your All Users group should never have *greater* access for an item than a group for which you're trying to restrict access — otherwise the more permissive setting will win out.
+This goes for both data access as well as [collection permission](06-collections.md) settings.

-If you’ve set up the [Slack integration](08-setting-up-slack.md) and enabled [Metabot](../users-guide/10-metabot.md), you’ll also see a special **Metabot** group, which will allow you to restrict which questions your users will be able to access in Slack via Metabot.
+If you’ve set up the [Slack integration](09-setting-up-slack.md) and enabled [Metabot](../users-guide/11-metabot.md), you’ll also see a special **Metabot** group, which will allow you to restrict which questions your users will be able to access in Slack via Metabot.

 #### Managing groups